HariKrishna-9885699666/blog-app-react-redux-vite-tailwind/README.md

-# Blog Post CRUD Operations with React, Vite, Redux, and Tailwind CSS
+# Blog Post CRUD Operations with React, Vite, Redux, Typescript and Tailwind CSS
-Blog Post CRUD Operations with React, Vite, Redux, and Tailwind CSS
+Blog Post CRUD Operations with React, Vite, Redux, Typescript and Tailwind CSS

 A simple yet powerful blog application built with the modern React ecosystem.
 This project allows you to create, read, update, and delete (CRUD) blog posts with a clean and intuitive user interface.